For some areas of a tiling job caulking tile is more suitable than tile grout. Wherever two sections of tile meet is the perfect place to use chalk.

 It can even be the intersection of the kitchen or bathroom wall tile and floor tile meeting.

-* When it comes to the bathroom caulking around a tub surround or the bottom of the toilet you'll need a silicone caulk that repels mold and mildew.
+* When it comes to the bathroom wall tile or floor tile for caulking around a tub surround or the bottom of the toilet you'll need a silicone caulk that repels mold and mildew.

 * Ceramic Tiles and Stone tiles tend to expand and contract with the changes in temperatures.
-It's just very slight movement, but if not given a little flexibility, it can cause the tiles to crack.
+It's just a very slight movement, but if not given a little flexibility from caulk, it can cause the tiles to crack.

-* So after installing kitchen countertop tile and backsplash tiles, a new floor tile installation or wall tile installation don't grout the areas where the tiles meet.
+* After installing kitchen countertop tile and kitchen backsplash tiles, a new floor tile installation or wall tile installation don't grout the areas where the tiles meet.
 Instead, fill these joints with a silicone caulk.

-* To make it more appealing choose a caulk that matches your tile grout.
+* To make your tiling job more appealing choose a caulk that matches your tile grout.

 * You'll need to decide on either to grout your tiles first or to caulk the joints.
 Because you'll need to allow for one to cure before applying the other.